SiaFoundation/siad/modules/renter/README.md

 The heart of the worker subsystem is the worker pool, implemented in [workerpool.go](./workerpool.go).
 The worker pool contains the set of workers that can be used to communicate with the hosts, one worker per host.
-The function callWorker() can be used to retreive a specific worker from the pool, and the function callUpdate() can be used to update the set of workers in the worker pool. callUpdate() will create new workers for any new contracts, will update workers for any contracts that changed, and will kill workers for any contracts that are no longer useful.
+The function `callWorker` can be used to retreive a specific worker from the pool, and the function `callUpdate` can be used to update the set of workers in the worker pool. `callUpdate` will create new workers for any new contracts, will update workers for any contracts that changed, and will kill workers for any contracts that are no longer useful.

-##### Complexities
+##### Inbound Complexities

- - callUpdate() should be called on the worker pool any time that that the set of contracts changes or has updates which would impact what actions a worker can take.
+ - `callUpdate` should be called on the worker pool any time that that the set of contracts changes or has updates which would impact what actions a worker can take.
 For example, if the contract utility changes or if a contract is cancelled.
+   - `Renter.SetSettings` calls `callUpdate` after changing the settings of the renter.
+This is probably incorrect, as the actual contract set is updated by the contractor asynchronously, and really `callUpdate` should be triggered by the contractor as the set of hosts is changed.
+   - `Renter.threadedDownloadLoop` calls `callUpdate` on each iteration of the outer download loop to ensure that it is always working with the most recent set of hosts.
+If the contractor is updated to be able to call `callUpdate` during maintenance, this call becomes unnecessary.
+   - `Renter.managedRefreshHostsAndWorkers` calls `callUpdate` so that the renter has the latest list of hosts when performing uploads.
+	 `Renter.managedRefreshHostsAndWorkers` is itself called in many places, which means there's substantial complexity between the upload subsystem and the worker subsystem.
+This complexity can be eliminated by having the contractor being responsible for updating the worker pool as it changes the set of hosts, and also by having the worker pool store host map, which is one of the key reasons `Renter.managedRefreshHostsAndWorkers` is called so often - this function returns the set of hosts in addition to updating the worker pool.
- - callWorker() can be used to fetch a worker and queue work into the worker.
+ - `callWorker` can be used to fetch a worker and queue work into the worker.
-   The worker can be killed after callWorker() has been called but before the returned worker has been used in any way.
+   The worker can be killed after `callWorker` has been called but before the returned worker has been used in any way.
+   - `renter.BackupsOnHost` will use `callWorker` to retrieve a worker that can be used to pull the backups off of a host.

 #### The Worker

 Each worker in the worker pool is responsible for managing communications with a single host.
-The worker has in infinite loop where it checks for work, performs any outstanding work, and then sleeps for a wake, kill, or shutdown signal.
+The worker has an infinite loop where it checks for work, performs any outstanding work, and then sleeps for a wake, kill, or shutdown signal.
 The implementation for the worker is primarily in [worker.go](./worker.go).

 Each type of work that the worker can perform has a queue.
 A unit of work is called a job.
-External subsystems can use callQueueX() to add a job to the worker.
+External subsystems can use `callQueueX` to add a job to the worker.
 External subsystems can only queue work with a worker, the worker makes all of the decisions around when the work is actually performed.

-Internally, the worker needs to remember to call managedWake() after queuing a new job, otherwise the primary work thread will potentially continue sleeping and ignoring the work that has been queued.
+Internally, the worker needs to remember to call `managedWake` after queuing a new job, otherwise the primary work thread will potentially continue sleeping and ignoring the work that has been queued.

+When a worker wakes or otherwise begins the work loop, the worker will check for each type of work in a specific order, therefore giving certain types of work priority over other types of work.
+For example, downloads are given priority over uploads.
+When the worker performs a piece of work, it will jump back to the top of the loop, meaning that a continuous stream of higher priority work can stall out all lower priority work.

 When a worker is killed, the worker is repsonsible for going through the list of jobs that have been queued and gracefully terminating the jobs, returning or signaling errors where appropriate.

+[workerfetchbackups.go](./workerfetchbackups.go) is a good starting point to see how a simple job is implemented.

 The worker currently supports queueing three types of jobs:
  - Downloading a file [workerdownload.go](./workerdownload.go)